-- Once, Spock was under the influence of a Lotus-Eater Machine, and Kirk had to get him mad enough to shake off its effects - not easy with a Vulcan.
+- Spock is under the influence of a Lotus-Eater Machine, and Kirk has to get him mad enough to shake off its effects—not easy with a Vulcan.
 Once he's done insulting him, his race, and his girlfriend, and Spock's finally had enough, he throws Kirk around like a rag doll, even bending the metal bar Kirk tries to use to keep him at bay.
 He's about to remove Kirk's head when he finally comes to his senses.
 A hilarious moment for Kirk when he's trying to provoke him, and a rare look at what a Vulcan who's finally had enough is capable of.

 Kirk: It isn't every first officer who gets to belt his captain ... several times.